Twice Tested by Fire”: A Conversation with Cecil “Chip” Murray

 The Rev. Dr. Cecil “Chip” Murray and Rev. Dr. Gwynne Guibord have long been good friends and colleagues and so it was delightfully fitting for The Guibord Center – Religion Inside Out housed at St. John’s Episcopal Cathedral to collaborate with The Cecil Murray Center for Community Engagement at USC’s Center for Religion and Civic Culture to present this inaugural event: “Twice Tested by Fire”: A Conversation with Cecil “Chip” Murray, a book-launch marking both the opening of the center and the twentieth anniversary of the civil unrest that ignited Los Angeles leaving it in flames and changed forever.

 After a warm welcome to the Cathedral by the Dean, Fr.
 Mark Kowalewski, Rev. Guibord handed the microphone to Rev. Najuma Smith, Program Manager, who noted that “The Cecil Murray Center for Community Engagement [is] designed to be the rising tide that lifts underserved communities out of poverty, disease, prison, inadequate school and the like.”
-She continued, acknowledging the remarkable weave of deeply faithful and generous individuals and organizations connected to USC and First AME Church (FAME) that have made this, the first event of its kind for the center, as well as the center itself, possible.
+She continued, acknowledging the deeply faithful and generous individuals and organizations connected to USC and First AME Church (FAME) that have made this, the first event of its kind for the center, as well as the center itself, possible.

 Rev. Guibord then began the conversation in earnest.
 With her deeply respectful, spiritual directness she asked Pastor Murray to tell the story of his first encounter with the fire that nearly took his life and killed a friend – a man whom he has called his “brother” – who was fatally injured trying to get back to save him.
 Pastor Murray told of the Fire that transformed his life, the Fire that is still burning.
-“You cannot be a Moses and say yes to that burning with being willing to give your life to it and for it.”
+“You cannot be a Moses and say yes to that burning without being willing to give your life to it and for it.”

 He recounted being trapped in a burning plane, of having no way out, of there being one tiny space he could never get through and of the Voice that guided him calmly, clearly, step by careful step to safety.
 “Some will say it was the voice of my training,” he said, “but I know what I know that I know.
 It was the Voice of God.